-- All race craft must have lifejackets or buoyancy aids and a tow line which may be inspected prior to racing. - All race craft are required to follow the International Rules for Prevention of collision at sea and the local marine traffic regulations.
+All race craft must have lifejackets or buoyancy aids and a tow line which may be inspected prior to racing.

+- All race craft are required to follow the International Rules for Prevention of collision at sea and the local marine traffic regulations.
 The local marine agencies have been informed of the racing area. - Circulation patterns detailing training and racing zones are displayed on the notice board, and included below. - No-go zones and sea marks are included in the event traffic pattern and will be displayed on the notice board. - Be aware that there might also be other water users (paddle-boarders, kayaks, jet skis etc.,) as well as stationary navigational buoys. - Keep a good look out in training and racing.
 Boats being overtaken must hold and not obstruct the overtaking boat.
-Take particular care at turning points. - Competitors should be prepared to stop and assist other boats, especially if there are no rescue craft in sight. - Take care not to be swept or blown onto the Maer Rocks near the beach.
-Crews will be marshalled accordingly. - Special care should be taken to watch out for swimmers especially at the start and finish of the race, and close to the near-shore turns. - Any official can stop racing if conditions deteriorate such that they become unsafe.
+Take particular care at turning points. - Competitors should be prepared to stop and assist other boats, especially if there are no rescue craft in sight. - Special care should be taken to watch out for swimmers especially at the start and finish of the race, and close to the near-shore turns. - Any official can stop racing if conditions deteriorate such that they become unsafe.
 Individual crews can be returned to the shore if they appear not to be able to cope with the conditions. - There will be no rowing in the dark. - No on the water warming up or cooling down is permitted during racing. - Inexperienced rowers are not encouraged to enter the event.